Click a question below to find out more…

 Can I bring a parent or guests to Orientation?

 Parents and guests are more than welcome to attend Orientation with you!
 In fact, we have programming that is set aside just for them during the experience.
 Some students come alone and some come accompanied, there are about half of each.
 Families and guests will have a separate schedule from the students, sometimes you will be together and other times you will be separated to attend specific programming.
 There is an additional cost of $40 per guest over the age of 7 to cover program expenses.
 Guest cancellations will not result in a full refund, however guest information can be adjusted at any time free of charge.
 If students are unable to pay for a guest at the time of registration, they are advised to complete registration in order to reserve their seat and log back in later to add their guest.
-Housing will not be provided to guests, please take a look at the wonderful lodging accommodations we have in the Fredericksburg area under Lodging and Accommodations.
+Housing will not be provided to guests.

 How do I request disability-related accommodations?